TheRiotPrime/pwn.college.arjun/challengeModule1.md

-# Hello Hackers- Linux Luminarium
+# Linux Luminarium- Hello Hackers
 The challenge helps you get familiar with the command line and a few basic commands.

 ## My solve